Finding Certified Nursing Assistant Programs in Ohio in 2023

 Summary

-In conclusion, becoming a Certified Nursing Assistant or State Tested Nursing Assistant in Ohio is an excellent career choice for those interested in providing compassionate care to patients in various healthcare settings.
+Necoming a Certified Nursing Assistant or State Tested Nursing Assistant in Ohio is an excellent career choice for those interested in providing compassionate care to patients in various healthcare settings.
 By choosing a top CNA/STNA training program, such as Ohio Medical Career College, Clark State Community College, or American Red Cross, you can ensure that you receive the best education and preparation for your new career.

 Frequently Asked Questions

-Can I get my Stna online in Ohio?
+Can I get my STNA online in Ohio?

 Yes, you can get your STNA certification online in Ohio.
 You will need to attend state-recognized training which includes 75 hours of lectures that can be done online and 16 hours of clinicals that must be done in person at a partner nursing home.

-How much do CNA make in Ohio?
+How much do CNAs make in Ohio?

 In Ohio, Certified Nursing Assistants typically earn an average annual salary of $41,141, with wages ranging from $31,506 to $37,865 per year.